• Skip to primary navigation

 ❓ FAQs

-What texture should bread sauce be?
+What texture should bread sauce have?

 Bread sauce should be the texture and consistency of thick porridge.
 It's a sauce that is generally spooned onto plates rather than poured.